wazo-pbx/xivo-blog/content/articles/sprint-review-1609.md

 New features in this sprint
 ---------------------------

-**Web interface**: We've reduced the edition time of a user in the web interface: this operation was especially long when a user had many function keys.
+**Web interface**: Editing a user with many functions keys now takes the same time as editing a user with no function keys.
+There is a noticeable performance improvement when editing users with lots (25+) of function keys.

 **Entities**: A new API has been added to manage entities on a XiVO.
 Entities allow administrators to isolate multiple companies or departments on the same XiVO server, so that they may share resources like the machine itself, or phone connections with operators.